awsdocs/amazon-transcribe-developer-guide/doc_source/custom-vocabulary.md

 + You can have up to 100 vocabularies per AWS account
 + The size limit for each custom vocabulary is 50 Kb
 + Each entry cannot exceed 256 characters
-+ Only the characters listed in your language's [character set](charsets.md) can be used
 + Vocabularies can be in table or list format \(table format is strongly recommended\)
 + How you create your custom vocabulary varies depending on the format you used; refer to [Using a custom vocabulary](custom-vocabulary-using.md) for examples
   + Table format: You must first upload your custom vocabulary file into an Amazon S3 bucket, then include the Amazon S3 URI of your vocabulary file in your request